Boli-Academy/fullstack-curriculum/lessons/intro.md

 description: "Welcome to the fullstack curriculum"
 ---

-Welcome to this javascript fullstack curriculum
+Welcome to the boli academy javascript fullstack curriculum